 This week I have been really burnout and depressed.
-I feel alone and somewhat embarrassed even scared to talk to my partner about worries I constantly have as a failure at being a mother.
-It does not help that I am being judged by external services with being autistic that overtime parionona and and anxiety have built up causing it to interference with my day to day life.
+I feel alone and somewhat embarrassed even scared to talk to my partner about worries I constantly have a failure at being a mother.
+It does not help that I am being judged by external services with being autistic that overtime paranoia and anxiety have built up causing it to interference with my day to day life.

 I will be honest it scares me to be open about this but one thing that I found helpful was reading other people’s account and getting that sense of solidarity.
 I have got social anxiety therefore naturally inclined to worry a lot about people’s judgements and fear of failure in front of others.
 It does not help that we live in a society where mental illness is frowned upon.
 I’ve experienced it myself which makes you even more scared and you get caught in a trap.
 So all the blogs and information out there on the internet I am so glad that people are brave to talk about mental health issues.

 Anyhow, I am concentrating on ways to help me and thought I would share some of the tools that have helped ease the pressure and reduce the risk of.
 Not saying that it will cure but it might help reduce the ‘burnout’ that you’re experiencing.